defunkt/jquery-pjax/README.md

 pjax is a jQuery plugin that uses ajax and pushState to deliver a fast browsing experience with real permalinks, page titles, and a working back button.

 pjax works by grabbing html from your server via ajax and replacing the content of a container on your page with the ajax'd html.
-It then updates the browser's current url using pushState without reloading your page's layout or any resources (js, css), giving the appearance of a fast, full page load.
+It then updates the browser's current URL using pushState without reloading your page's layout or any resources (JS, CSS), giving the appearance of a fast, full page load.
 But really it's just ajax and pushState.

 For [browsers that don't support pushState][compat] pjax fully degrades.